Man-eating animal: Snakes

 A large constricting snake may constrict or swallow an infant or a small child, a threat that is legitimate and empirically proven.
 Cases of python attacks on children have been recorded for the green anaconda, the African rock python, and the Burmese python.

 In the Philippines, more than a quarter of Aeta men (a modern forest-dwelling hunter-gatherer group) have reported surviving reticulated python predation attempts.
-Pythons are nonvenomous, ambush predators, and both the Aeta and pythons hunt deer, wild pigs, and monkeys, making them competitors and prey.
+Pythons are nonvenomous ambush predators, and both the Aeta and pythons hunt deer, wild pigs, and monkeys, making them competitors and prey.

 In South Africa in 2002, a 10-year-old boy was swallowed whole by a 20 ft African rock python, but cases like these are empirically observed and recorded but not entirely confirmed unlike the cases mentioned above.

 In Australia there has been one recorded case of an amethystine python attempting to consume an adult human.

 Lizards

 Large Komodo dragons are the only known lizard species to occasionally attack and consume humans.
 Because they live on remote islands, attacks are infrequent and may go unreported.
 Despite their large size, attacks on people are often unsuccessful and the victims manage to escape with their lives, albeit severely wounded.
+Komodo dragons have been known to consume human corpses, usually by digging up shallow graves.
+This has led to the villagers of Komodo Island to relocate their graves, and pile rocks on top of them to deter the dragons.

 Birds

 Some evidence supports the contention that the African crowned eagle occasionally views human children as prey, with a witness account of one attack (in which the victim, a seven-year-old boy, survived and the eagle was killed), and the discovery of part of a human child skull in a nest.
-This would make it the only living bird known to prey on humans, although other birds such as ostriches and cassowaries have killed humans in self-defense and a lammergeier might have killed Aeschylus by accident.
-Various large raptors like golden eagles are reported attacking humans, but its unclear if they intend to eat them or if they have ever been successful in killing one.
+This would make it the only living bird known to prey on humans, although other birds such as ostriches and cassowaries have killed humans in self-defense and a lammergeier might have killed the ancient Greek playwright Aeschylus by accident.
+Various large raptors like golden eagles are reported attacking humans, but it is unclear if they intend to eat them or if they have ever been successful in killing one.

 A series of incidents in which a martial eagle attacked and killed one human child as well as injuring two others was recorded in Ethiopia in 2019.

 Some fossil evidence indicates large birds of prey occasionally preyed on prehistoric hominids.
-The Taung Child, an early human found in Africa, is believed to have been killed by an eagle-like bird similar to the crowned eagle.
-The extinct Haast's eagle may have preyed on humans in New Zealand, and this conclusion would be consistent with Maori folklore.
+The Taung Child, an Australopithecus africanus found in Africa, is believed to have been killed by an eagle-like bird similar to the crowned eagle.
+The extinct Haast's eagle may have preyed on humans in New Zealand, and this conclusion would be consistent with Māori folklore.
 Leptoptilos robustus might have preyed on both Homo floresiensis and anatomically modern humans, and the Malagasy crowned eagle, teratorns, Woodward's eagle and Caracara major are similar in size to the Haast's eagle, implying that they similarly could pose a threat to a human being.